pisinger/pisinger.github.io/_posts/2025-05-21-detection-of-malicious-outbound-connections-with-dns-mapping.md

 ## 🌐 Enriching VNet Flow Logs with DNS Data: Why It Matters

 When analyzing outbound connections in Azure using VNet flow logs, you're typically working with raw IP addresses.
 While this provides a foundational view of network activity, it lacks the context needed to fully understand where your traffic is going and why.
 This is where DNS query logs come into play.
-The below snippet enriches the flow data with `DNS information`, allowing you to map IP addresses to domain names to provide:
+The below snippet enriches the flow data with `DNS information`, allowing you to map IPs to domain names to then provide:

-- More readable – Domains are easier to interpret than raw IPs
+- More readable: Domains are easier to interpret than raw IPs
-- More insightful – Helps detect threats tied to suspicious domains
+- More insightful: Helps detect threats tied to suspicious domains
-- Easier to troubleshoot – Quickly identify which services are being accessed
+- Easier to troubleshoot: Quickly identify which services are being accessed
-- Better for reporting – Enables clearer dashboards and audits
+- Better for reporting: Enables clearer dashboards and audits

 This together with the previous steps allows you to create a more comprehensive view of your network activity, making it easier to spot anomalies or potential security threats.